RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 ### Monitoring and Operational tools
 Most monitoring tools rely on the /proc file system to retrieve system information.
-In the example of Alibaba, part of the infrastructural monitoring tools collect informations through tsar（[https://github.com/alibaba/tsar](https://github.com/alibaba/tsar)).
+In the example of Alibaba's monitoring system, part of the infrastructural monitoring tools collect informations through tsar（[https://github.com/alibaba/tsar](https://github.com/alibaba/tsar)).
 However, collecting memory and CPU information in tsar depends on /proc file system.
 We can download tsar source code to learn how tsar uses files under /proc.

 ```
 $ git remote -v